itsee-birmingham/standalone_collation_editor/README.md

 This function can be used to override the default export function in the collation editor core code.
 If this function is not provided and the default code used then the ```apparatusServiceUrl``` variable must be set so that the default code can find the python service.
 The default function will probably be good enough for many use cases as it generates the file download based on the settings specified in the ```exporterSettings``` variable in the services file.
 It can be useful to override the function if a CSRF token is required by the platform to download the output or to control other aspects of the export.

 *NB* If you do implement this function there is a pre 2.0 version bug you need to be aware of should any of your user's projects make use of regularisation rules which have the 'keep_as_main_reading' option set to 'true'.
 If this is the case, then the rule configurations must be provided in the 'options' key in the exporterSettings as the display settings for these rules are added in the exporter.
-The rules are available in the ```CL.ruleClasses``` variable in the javascript.
+The rules are available in the ```CL.ruleClasses``` variable in the JavaScript.
 In collations approved using the 2.0 release this is no longer necessary as the required presentation data is stored in the collation data structure during the approval process for verse 2.0.0 onwards.
 If you provide functions to export larger volumes of data you also need to be aware of this and ensure that the rule configurations are provided to the exporter in this case.

 The function has an optional success callback argument which should be run when the function is complete.